 Choose soil that contains enough favorable matters and other helpful microorganisms like earthworms.

-Tips On Potting Tomatoes
+Tips On Potting Tomatoes In Pots

 - Use bigger containers.
 The roots of tomatoes will often grow in the first 12 inches of soil before spreading out.
 This is why you need a pot that is at least 2 square feet.